 - Cancer-causing chemicals make your cells grow abnormally, which can result in cancer cells.

-There is also evidence to suggest smoking has a negative impact on mental health, with some studies showing that smoking is associated with increased rates of depression, anxiety, panic attacks, schizophrenia and suicide attempts.
+Evidence suggests smoking also has a negative impact on mental health.
+Some studies show that smoking is associated with increased rates of depression, anxiety, panic attacks, schizophrenia and suicide attempts.

 Habit and routines

-Aside from the addiction itself, certain habits can also make quitting smoking hard.
-Perhaps you usually smoke when you have a cup of coffee or tea.
-When you quit, your brain remembers that habit, creating a craving for a cigarette whenever you have a cuppa.
+As well as the effects of addiction, some habits can also make it hard to quit smoking.
+Perhaps you usually smoke when you have a cup of tea or coffee.
+When you quit, your brain remembers that habit, creating a craving for a cigarette or vape.

 |When you wake up||Have a shower and plan the day ahead.|